matthewwwillard/matthewwwillard.github.io/_projects/shoployal.md

     - /public/images/projects/shoployal/0.png
     - /public/images/projects/shoployal/1.png
     - /public/images/projects/shoployal/2.png
 description: When it comes to shopping with your favorite local merchants, ShopLoyal gives you the Insider advantage.
-As a loyal patron, you deserve an elevated shopping experience and should be first in line for rewards from the merchants you shop with the most.
 ---

 ### What I Did